civicrm/civicrm-dev-docs/docs/tools/buildkit.md

         * Run this as a non-`root` user who has `sudo` permission.
 This will ensure that new files are owned by a regular user, and (if necessary) it enables `civibuild` to restart your webserver and edit `/etc/hosts`.
         * Pay close attention to any instructions given in the output of this command.
         * To check which version of apache you have, run `apachectl -v`

+    !!! caution
+        We strongly recommend using Apache as your webserver because support for nginx is limited.

 1. Add settings to your webserver.